ciuccislab/pyDRTtools/README.md

 To install and run pyDRTtools, you need: Python >= 3

 **Installation details**
+For details about the installation procedures, you can consult the user manual [manual](manual)
 #### Create a virtual environment
 ```
 conda create --name DRT python=3.9 pip ipython pandas matplotlib scikit-learn, ipython